mvolkmann/react-hash-route/README.md

 ## Benfits

-* This library is much simpler to learn and use that react-router, yet it does everything I need for routing.
+* This library is much simpler to learn and use than react-router, yet it does everything I need for routing.
 * Routing is a kind of configuration that is different from UI markup.
   Using JSX for this feels wrong, so this library doesn't do that.